-Located on the outskirts of Northfield, the place locals call the Devil’s Washbowl is a basin-shaped terrain of streams and caves full of fallen, moss-covered rocks.
-Some people might go there for a hike.
-It’s a place where one odd legend has lingered around in the conversations of local New Englanders, one that’s connected to a tale of a pig-human hybrid entity known as the “Pigman”.
-There’s been reports by locals of having cats and dogs missing.
+In Moretown, there's a place locals call the Devil’s Washbowl.
+It's a basin-shaped terrain of streams and caves full of fallen, moss-covered rocks located on the outskirts of Northfield.
+If you're in to very odd folklore, this might be an interesting destination for you.
+This place has a legend that’s connected to a tale of a pig-human hybrid entity known as the “Pigman”.
+There have been reports by locals of having cats and dogs missing, never to have known what happened to them, never to have been seen again.
 There are also reports of people seeing a 5-and-a-half-foot tall to 6-foot-tall creature with a pig-like snout and beady eyes, a creature thought to be responsible for those animal disappearances.

 Crawford Road (Yorktown, VA)

 Crawford Road Yorktown, VA - photo courtesy of WTKR.com